SIGN UP

 Although most stoves on the market are non-catalytic due to their ease of use, some of the most popular high-end stoves use catalytic combustion.
 Because they are slightly more complicated to operate, and the best of them do perform exceptionally, catalytic stoves are suited to people who like technology and are prepared to operate the stove properly, so it continues to perform at peak efficiency.
 Both options have their pros and cons, and buyers should consider their needs and abilities when choosing a model.

-Pellet stoves, fueled by pellets made out of sawdust, wood products or other biomass materials, are assigned a default efficiency rating of 78 percent and tend to have very good emissions.
+Pellet stoves, fueled by pellets made out of sawdust, wood products or other biomass materials, are assigned a default efficiency rating of 78 percent and tend to have very low emissions.
 The biomass fuel is dried and pressed into small pellets resembling rabbit food in factories, then bagged or shipped in bulk for home or commercial use.
-Wood pellets have a very low ash content (typically in the region of 0.2 percent to 0.5 percent) compared to other solid fuels (coal 8 to 12 percent).
+Wood pellets have a very low ash content (typically in the region of 0.2 percent to 0.5 percent) compared to other solid fuels (coal has 8 to 12 percent).
 The resultant wood pellet ash (potash) can be used as a fertilizer, reducing disposal costs.
 Other biomass fuels like corn kernels and cherry pits can often be burned in these stoves if the user has an affordable source.

 Pellet stoves use active airflow systems and a unique grate design to accommodate this type of fuel, typically a turning auger to automatically transfer pellets from a storage hopper to the stove’s combustion chamber.
 Automation of many of the time-consuming steps required for wood stoves make pellet stoves an attractive option for users accustomed to hands-off fossil fuel heaters.
 Unlike most cordwood stove models, pellet stoves usually require some electricity input to run the various automated systems.
 Air is provided for the combustion by an electric blower.
 The ignition is automatic, using a stream of air that is heated by an electrical element.
 The rotation speed of the feed auger and the fan speeds can be varied to modulate the heat output.
 All of these elements combine to make a controlled combustion chamber, ensuring such low emissions that they can be vented through a wall in the house just like a clothes dryer.

-Modern wood-fired furnaces and boilers, generally installed in a home’s basement or utility room are much more likely to produce the hot fires required to create maximum usable heat and minimal emissions in the exhaust air.
+Modern wood-fired furnaces and boilers, generally installed in a home's basement or utility room, are much more likely to produce the hot fires required to create maximum usable heat and minimal emissions in the exhaust air.
 They typically incorporate a smaller firebox than outdoor models, allowing more regulation of air and temperature conditions for a cleaner burn.
 The wood and pellet furnaces generally function more or less like a traditional oil or gas-fired furnace or boiler system, except that the wood versions need to be manually fed by the homeowner once or twice a day.
-Furnaces and boiler are usually controlled by a standard thermostat.
+Furnaces and boilers are usually controlled by a standard thermostat.
 When the home is warm enough, the thermostat causes the damper to close, and the fire burns at a reduced level.
 When more heat is called for, the damper automatically opens again, and the fire comes back to a higher temperature in the increased oxygen flow.